inmanta/inmanta-core/docs/developers/modules.rst

 fields to determine which attributes of the matching entity need to be included in the resource.

 Fields of a resource cannot refer to instance in the configuration model or fields of other resources.
 The resource serializers allows to map field values.
-Instead of refering directly to an attribute of the entity is serializes (path in std::File and path in the resource map one on one).
+Instead of referring directly to an attribute of the entity is serializes (path in std::File and path in the resource map one on one).
 This mapping is done by adding a static method to the resource class with ``get_$(field_name)`` as name.
 This static method has two arguments: a reference to the exporter and the instance of the